Physics-informed neural network applied to surface-tension-driven liquid film flows: Physics-informed neural networks

 \subsection{Implementation}

-For optimization we selected the L-BFGS method, which is a quasi-Newton, full-batch gradient-based optimization algorithm \cite{Liu1989}.
-The code for the PINN is implemented in \texttt{Python} using the \texttt{tensorflow-1.8} machine learning library \cite{tensorflow2016}, and executed with assistance of an NVIDIA Tesla P100 GPU.
+For optimization we selected the L-BFGS-B method, which is a quasi-Newton, full-batch gradient-based optimization algorithm \cite{Liu1989}.
+The code for the PINN is implemented in \texttt{Python} using the \texttt{tensorflow-1.8} machine learning library \cite{tensorflow2016}, and executed with assistance of GPUs of the NVIDIA Tesla P100 and the NVIDIA A100.